orchestral/auth/README.md

 }
 ```

+And then run `composer install` from the terminal.

+### Quick Installation

+Above installation can also be simplify by using the following command:

+    composer require "orchestra/auth=2.0.*"

+## Configuration

 Next replace `Illuminate\Auth\AuthServiceProvider` with the following service provider in `app/config/app.php`.

 ```php
 'providers' => array(

 	// ...

 	'Orchestra\Auth\AuthServiceProvider',
 	'Orchestra\Memory\MemoryServiceProvider',